TylerKeown/quickbooks-php/README.md

 =====================

 QuickBooks integration support for PHP 5.x+
+THIS IS A FORKED VERSION CREATED FOR PHP 8 SUPPORT

 The package you've downloaded contains code and documentation for connecting various versions and editions of QuickBooks to PHP, allowing your PHP applications to do fancy things like: